rikosintie/Ubuntu4NetworkEngineers/docs/terminal.md

 ### My aliases

 I have created many useful aliases over the years.
 Sometimes to save time on commands I run all the time, sometimes for a more involved set of instructions that I can't remember when I need them.

 My current aliases are located [here](/docs/my-aliases.md).
+It's worth looking through them to find one that will save you time.

 ### Hubbard's .zshrc file